OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/UsdTransform2d.md

         default: [ 1, 1, 1 ]

-        <p class="jekyll-theme-minimal scene-class-attr-comment">This input provides the data.
+        <p class="scene-class-attr-comment">This input provides the data.
 It is usually connected to a UsdPrimvarReader_float2 that will provide the data.</p>

     </p>